raiden-network/raiden/docs/state_machines.rst

 The state of the whole node is represented as a ``ChainState`` object.
 The ``ChainState`` object contains many other different kinds of objects.
 This section describes them in a bottom-to-top manner.

-This section is very early in construction with the simplest state machines.
+This section is still in construction.
+It contains only the simplest of the state machines.

 HashTimeLockState
 *****************